 And in some cases, they are afraid of the new technology or application.
 As adopting it would risk:-

 - Loss of old knowledge

 All these assumed risks create a cloud of doubt among the employees and to counter the change they resist.

 The organization must assure its employees and should create a sense of security by providing them with relevant training, encouragement, and rewards.

 Once it's done correctly your employees will become competent with the new process and tools.
 This will in turn boost their productivity and confidence.

 5. Equal focus on training

-Most of the transformation efforts fail during the adoption process.
+Most of the transformation efforts fail during the digital adoption process.
 Usually, companies value technology more and spend more time on their deployment.

 In the process, they ignore the adoption phase, which eventually haunts them in the later stage as employees are:-